Meet Our People

 Hear from faculty and residents about this world-class program

-Dr. Voit is a second-year resident in Vascular Surgery.
-On the relationship between residents Dr. Voit says, "The relationship between Duke Vascular trainees is extremely close.
+On the relationship between the Vascular Surgery residents Dr. Voit says, "The relationship between Duke Vascular trainees is extremely close.
 Currently, we have two residents in the program, and we're recruiting for a candidate this fall.
 I find that all the trainees, whether the fellows in vascular surgery or the integrated residents, are extremely close.
 We enjoy hanging out outside of work, and we enjoy being in the OR and learning from each other and taking care of patients every day."

 Faculty Spotlight: Chandler A. Long, MD

 Dr. Long is an Assistant Professor of Surgery in the Division of Vascular and Endovascular Surgery and Associate Director of the Vascular Surgery Residency and Fellowship Programs.
 On what Dr. Long enjoys most about Duke, "Duke is known for being a high-powered academic institution, but it's a very intimate setting.
 It's in a small city, and you get to know your colleagues well.
 You get to know their families, and you get to interact and collaborate with brilliant people that in larger cities or institutions, you may not necessarily cross paths with."

 Dr. Cox is an Associate Professor of Surgery in the Division of Vascular and Endovascular Surgery and Director of the Vascular Surgery Residency and Fellowship Programs.
 On the program's strengths Dr. Cox says, "I think the clinical volume and diversity is the biggest strength of our program.
 We have busy vascular surgery services at four different hospitals, and there isn't anything in vascular surgery that we aren't doing.
 We have two dedicated research years when our trainees can pursue academic interests and get ready for an academic career."